Ken Loach talks about the challenges of getting his films made.

-Ken Loach began film-making in the 1960s and his work is renowned for tackling social issues.
+Ken Loach began making films in the 1960s and his work is renowned for tackling social issues.
 His 1990 film ‘Hidden Agenda’ deals with the Troubles in Northern Ireland.
-Loach admits he had an attitude about the North before he made the film but adds
+Ken Loach admits he had an attitude about Ireland before he made the film but adds,

 You can’t be in England and not be innocent of what the British have been doing to the Irish for the last few hundred years.

-Despite ‘Hidden Agenda’ winning the Special Jury Prize at Cannes Film Festival, Loach was heavily criticised by the British press for purportedly making a film favourable to the Irish Republican Army (IRA), even though Loach notes, the IRA did not feature in the film.
+Despite ‘Hidden Agenda’ winning the Special Jury Prize at Cannes Film Festival, Ken Loach was heavily criticised by the British press for purportedly making a film favourable to the Irish Republican Army, even though he notes, the IRA did not feature in the film.

-Loach is a provocative filmmaker who does not chose the soft option.
+Described as a provocative filmmaker who does not chose the soft option he says,